whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

     results/coverage/QG0088-C.coverage.bedgraph
 ```

-* Optionally also output a variant calls file.
+* And, if you implement the whole pipeline, it will also output a variant calls file (for this tutorial we suggest using the [`octopus` variant caller](https://github.com/luntergroup/octopus) for this).
 These will be an indexed bgzipped [vcf file](https://samtools.github.io/hts-specs/VCFv4.2.pdf), which should look like this:

 ```
     results/variant_calls/variant_calls.vcf.gz